bootprint/bootprint-monorepo/README.md

   output file.
 The module [customize-write-files](https://npmjs.com/package/customize-write-files) can be used to write such files to disk in a node environment.
-In order to this to work, the contents must either be a string, a buffer or a [raadable stream](https://nodejs.org/api/stream.html#stream_class_stream_readable).
+In order to this to work, the contents must either be a string, a buffer or a [readable stream](https://nodejs.org/api/stream.html#stream_class_stream_readable).
   Strings will be stored in `utf-8` encoding.

 ### Loading a configuration